boborodono/San_Antonio_Machine_Learning_SAML/README.md

 We started with sklearn's *Random Forest Classifier (RFC)*.
 These models give the highest overall accuracy, but the poorest positive stroke case recall.
 - After preprocessing, RFC models achieve correctly label 28%-40% of positive strokes using different data preprocessing methods.

-As of now, sklearn's *AdaBoostClassifier* supervised ML model returns the greatest positive stroke case recall.
-48% positive stroke case recall is achieved with an AdaBoostClassifier and the above Feature Engineering and Selection techniques above (both *KNNImputer* and *SimpleImputer* techniques have achieved 48% positive stroke case recall).
+We then moved on to sklearn's *AdaBoostClassifier* supervised ML model which greatly increased our positive stroke case recall.
+- 48% positive stroke case recall is achieved with an AdaBoostClassifier with the above Feature Engineering and Selection techniques
+  - both *KNNImputer* and *SimpleImputer* techniques achieved 48% positive stroke case recall.

-Currently, sklearn's *Support Vector Classifier (SVC)* has achieved the greatest 92% positive stroke case recall with lower overall accuracy than the *AdaBoostClassifier* and *RandomForestClassifier* models.
+Finally, sklearn's *Support Vector Classifier (SVC)* achieved the greatest positive stroke case recall (92%) but resulted in a lower overall accuracy than the *AdaBoostClassifier* and *RandomForestClassifier* models.

 * Figure below gives *AdaBoostClassifier* ML model result using *SMOTE oversampling* and *KNNImputer* population of missing BMI data.